 If a transcript or subtitle is added to a video by uploading a file, the video platform can recognize and evaluate certain signal words (e.g. via frequency).
 This gives the platform another possibility to understand the contents of the video and to assign it to the right search queries.

 Playlists are especially well suited to keep the user within our channel.
-This is an attempt to increase the channel’s watch time and to signal that the channel has a particularly high relevance in connection with such search queries.
-According to a leading SEO agency in Denver, playlists can be extremely powerful on channels that provide interesting content with cliff-hanger like endings.
+This is an attempt to increase the channel’s watch time and to signal that the channel has particularly high relevance in connection with such search queries.
+According to a leading SEO agency in Denver, playlists can be extremely powerful on channels that provide interesting content with a cliff-hanger like endings.

 Clustering the videos by topic and combining them into a playlist also has another advantage: the playlist also appears in YouTube’s search results and thus offers the additional option of transmitting keywords to the system.